LeSSStudy/draft/principles/systems_thinking.jp.md

 --->

 <!---
 Removing the reward system is a root-cause solution to the dysfunction.
 Another (lesser) surface countermeasure is the lean-thinking Go See (go see physically at the place of real work) principle and management behavior:
 --->

 ![](https://less.works/img/systems_thinking/xsystems,P20thinking-11.png.pagespeed.ic.mXineYilEP.png)

 <!---
 Quick-fix reactions—One difficult and slow solution toward the goal of higher velocity is to hire great developers, to increase coaching and education of existing staff, and to remove terrible workers.
 The alternative is called a quick fix , a reaction that is hoped to achieve the goal quickly and with less effort.
 Sometimes a quick fix works well both in the short and long term, really strengthening the system.
 Sometimes not…hence, “faster is slower.”
 For example, people may believe that increasing the number of developers increases the feature velocity.
 And they may thereby hope that hiring more developers will most quickly and easily solve the velocity problem.
 ‘QF’ indicates the quick fix:
 --->

 ![](https://less.works/img/systems_thinking/xsystems,P20thinking-12.png.pagespeed.ic.BS-FVQWluL.png)

 <!---
 Interaction effects—There is the constraint of cash supply on hiring.
 One hard and slow solution is to get more cash.
 A quicker fix is to hire much cheaper developers.
 In this case, the level of cash supply now has an interaction effect with other causal links.
 Low cash tends to strengthen the hire rate of much cheaper developers when there is pressure to increase hire rates.
 --->

 <!---
-One could simply draw an (opposite) causal link directly from cash supply to hire rate of very cheap developers , but that merely says that less cash leads to more hiring of extremely cheap developers.
-That is not quite what we want to say; rather, we want to show the interaction effect—that effect A influences effect B. This is done by showing a causal link entering another causal link.
+One could simply draw an (opposite) causal link directly from cash supply to hire rate of very cheap developers, but that merely says that less cash leads to more hiring of extremely cheap developers.
+That is not quite what we want to say; rather, we want to show the interaction effect—that effect A influences effect B.
+This is done by showing a causal link entering another causal link.
 For example, from cash supply to the quick-fix line going into hire rate of very cheap developers :
 --->

 ![](https://less.works/img/systems_thinking/xsystems,P20thinking-13.png.pagespeed.ic.hoU7NExB0v.png)

 <!---
 Extreme effects—We have worked with some very inexpensive developers with excellent skill and some very expensive developers that are terrible, but on average, you get what you pay for—when you hire from a large pool of very cheap labor, the average skill level is lower.
 In the model we want to show that the impact of hiring very cheap labor on the number of low-skilled developers is a significantly greater effect than average.
 --->

 <!---